WhiteLab/RNAseq/README.md

   -c TX_GTF, --cufflinks TX_GTF
                         Cufflinks transcript output file

+## ANALYSIS
+#### ./merge_tables.py -h
+Merges tables based on a single column, column denoted array-style.
+Designed for variant output - will merge gene, position, and base change as name for row

+Usage: ./merge_tables.py (<list> <col> <hflag> <tflag>) [<suffix>]

+Arguments:
+<list>   list of tables
+<col>    index of column to merge, array style
+<hflag>  1 if tables have header, 0 if not
+<tflag>  1 if showing on-target only
+<suffix> if given, will omit from column name.  otherwise file name used as column header

+#### ./clust_data.py -h
+Clustermap generator.

+Usage:
+    clust_data.py (-t TABLE) (-o OUTPUT) [-l LOGNORM] [-z ZERO] [-c CMAP] [-d DESCRIPTIVE]

+Options:
+    -h, --help
+    -t TABLE         table name
+    -o OUTPUT        output file name
+    -l LOGNORM       set id data is to be log transformed -z ZERO          zero value to use when log transforming -c CMAP          hex colormap to import, otherwise default used -d DESCRIPTIVE   add second table with descriptive data to create seperate heatmaps clustered based on data.
+Ids should be in rows, with header for each row in first column

 ## ANNOTATION
 #####Rough scripts to add gene names and RNA type to read counting and transcript quantification scripts.